PacoReinaCampo/MPSoC-DV/certification/template/chapters/chapter2.md

    * **Tool Name**: Name of the hardware development tool being qualified.

-   * **Tool Functionality**: Description of the tool’s functionality and its role in the hardware development lifecycle.
+   * **Tool Functionality**: Description of the tool's functionality and its role in the hardware development lifecycle.

 3. Qualification Criteria

    * **Qualification Standards**: Standards and guidelines used to qualify the tool, ensuring it meets DO-254 requirements and industry best practices.

-   * **Acceptance Criteria**: Criteria against which the tool’s performance and capabilities are evaluated for qualification purposes.
+   * **Acceptance Criteria**: Criteria against which the tool's performance and capabilities are evaluated for qualification purposes.

 4. Qualification Testing